by Max Vishnev, founder of CityRover Walks NY

 The winners of the Central Park design competition, Frederick Law Olmsted and Calvert Vaux, created a whole new occupation — landscape architecture.

 Are you visiting New York City and want to explore and learn about Central Park with an expert guide?
-Join our highly-rated, informative, and scenic Central Park walking tour and walk away knowing more about the park than many locals.
+Contact us about booking a private Central Park walking tour and walk away knowing more about the park than many locals.

 Or get in touch about a private NYC parks tour (perhaps including a visit to Prospect Park — Brooklyn’s Olmsted & Vaux masterpiece).